openspaceaarhus/PhotonSaw/firmware/readme.txt

 The atmega328 directory contains the framework for the AVR based part of the firmware:

-lapdog is a sample firmware for the watchdog MCU, it doesn't really protect anything, it just flashes the LEDs and the enable outputs.
+lapdog is a sample firmware for the watchdog MCU, it doesn't really protect anything, it just flashes the LEDs and enables both steppers and the LASER.